Parkavan2003/weave-ai-assist/README.md

 ## How to Use

 1. **Register**: Create a new account with your email and password
-2. **Login**: Sign in with your registered credentials
-3. **Create Project**: Set up a new project with a custom system prompt
+2. **Create Project**: Set up a new project with a custom system prompt
-4. **Start Chatting**: Create chats within your project and interact with AI
+3. **Start Chatting**: Create chats within your project and interact with AI

 ## That's it!

-This simplified version now clearly indicates the user flow: register → login → use the application.
+This simplified version now clearly indicates the user flow: register → use the application.
 The registration and login functionality is typically handled by Supabase Auth, which provides built-in user management and authentication.

 **Edit a file directly in GitHub**